-- identifying quality companies with strong leaders that are highly profitable, self-funding (i.e. do not require further capital) and primed for growth; - acquiring these companies, usually in a share-for-share exchange, but always in an earnings-per-share accretive manner; - providing the corporate governance tools, resources and infrastructure for the acquired companies to grow; - strongly incentivising the management of acquired companies to improve their financial results and organic growth; and providing financial systems and business process entimication to sympact the acquired companies. - providing financial systems and business process optimisation to support the acquired companies.
+- identifying quality companies with strong leaders that are highly profitable, self-funding (i.e. do not require further capital) and primed for growth; - acquiring these companies, usually in a share-for-share exchange, but always in an earnings-per-share accretive manner; - providing the corporate governance tools, resources and infrastructure for the acquired companies to grow; - strongly incentivising the management of acquired companies to improve their financial results and organic growth; and - providing financial systems and business process optimisation to support the acquired companies.